KolbyLalonde/SENG-438/A4/Report.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 The pros of Sikulix compared to Selenium is that Sikulix makes use of an RPA tool that uses images on the screen for testing automation which can be better in some cases such as image captcha.
 The cons of Sikulix compared to Selenium is that Sikulix requires an image storage to be used for image recognition within the web page.
 Sikulix is also not great for the reading of text as compared to Selenium HTML based operation.
 Sikulix is less applicable to testing in most cases as it uses RPA and Selenium uses HTML/XML.
+We found selenium to be very straightforward to use and had a easy time creating test cases.
+Selenium supports almost all modern broswers as well.
+Sikulix sometimes didnt open until we cleared the registry.

 # How the team work/effort was divided and managed